 SKIN INFECTION TREATMENT

 Cellulitis treatment includes antibiotics as well as treatment of any underlying condition that led to the skin infection.

 Elevate the area — Elevating the arm or leg above the level of the heart can help to reduce swelling and speed healing.

-Antibiotics — Most people with cellulitis are treated with an antibiotic that is taken by mouth for one to two weeks.
+Antibiotics — Most people with cellulitis are treated with an antibiotic that is taken by mouth for 5 to 14 days.
 The "best" antibiotic depends upon an evaluation by your healthcare provider as to the likely bacterial cause of cellulitis in your case.

-If the infection is severe, you may need to be hospitalized and treated with antibiotics given into a vein (IV).
+If the infection is severe, you may need to be hospitalized and treated with antibiotics given through a vein (intravenously, or IV).

 It is important to take the antibiotic exactly as recommended and to finish the entire course of treatment.
 Skipping doses or ending treatment early could potentially allow the bacteria to become resistant and require longer treatment.

 Time to heal — Resolution of fever and chills, if they were present, should occur within one to two days after starting antibiotic therapy.
 Local findings of swelling, warmth, and redness should begin to improve within one to three days after starting antibiotics, although these symptoms can persist for two weeks.
 If the reddened area becomes larger, more swollen, or more tender, call your healthcare provider.
 He or she may want to reexamine you to determine if further testing or an alternate antibiotic are needed.

 Transmission to others — Most forms of cellulitis are not highly contagious to other family members.
 However, when you have cellulitis, it is important to wash your hands regularly with soap and water and to avoid sharing towels.